The Missing Cross to Purity

 which now leads into all truth.

-And all them now, who despise revelations,
+And all those now, who despise revelations,

 inspirations, prophecies, gifts, and talents,